ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Flickable.rst

 Items declared as children of a Flickable are automatically parented to the Flickable's
-`contentItem </sdk/apps/qml/QtQuick/Flickable#contentItem-prop>`__.
-This
+:ref:`contentItem <sdk_qtquick_flickable#contentItem-prop>`.
+This should be
-should be taken into account when operating on the children of the Flickable; it is usually the children of ``contentItem`` that are relevant.
+taken into account when operating on the children of the Flickable; it is usually the children of ``contentItem`` that are relevant.
 For example, the bound of Items added to the Flickable will be available by ``contentItem.childrenRect``

 Limitations
 -----------